European Association of Applied Psychology

 We will periodically inform you about all activities and initiatives organized by EAAP through our newsletter.
 We will also send our members email messages about upcoming events held by the association, our partners or members.

-International Conference on Ageing, Psychology and Neuroscience aims to bring together leading academic scientists, researchers and research scholars to exchange and share their experiences and research results on all aspects of Ageing, Psychology and Neuroscience.
-It also provides a premier interdisciplinary platform for researchers, practitioners and educators to present and discuss the most recent innovations, trends, and concerns as well as practical challenges encountered and solutions adopted in the fields of Ageing, Psychology and Neuroscience.
+International Conference on Psychological and Behavioural Sciences aims to bring together leading academic scientists, researchers and research scholars to exchange and share their experiences and research results on all aspects of Psychological and Behavioural Sciences.
+It also provides a premier interdisciplinary platform for researchers, practitioners and educators to present and discuss the most recent innovations, trends, and concerns as well as practical challenges encountered and solutions adopted in the fields of Psychological and Behavioural Sciences.
+All EAAP members are incoraged to participate actively in the conferrece, that is held on partnersip with the National Univercity of Cypros EAAP

-All EAAP members are kindly encouraged to contribute to and help shape the conference through submissions of their research abstracts, papers and e-posters.
-Also, high quality research contributions describing original and unpublished results of conceptual, constructive, empirical, experimental, or theoretical work in all areas of Ageing, Psychology and Neuroscience are cordially invited for presentation at the conference.
+Prospective authors are kindly encouraged to contribute to and help shape the conference through submissions of their research abstracts, papers and e-posters.
+Also, high quality research contributions describing original and unpublished results of conceptual, constructive, empirical, experimental, or theoretical work in all areas of Psychological and Behavioural Sciences are cordially invited for presentation at the conference.
 The conference solicits contributions of abstracts, papers and e-posters that address themes and topics of the conference, including figures, tables and references of novel research materials.

 Application Forms